ralabbe/portfolio/README.md

 Each JSON file contains a "listed" and "unlisted" section allowing one to easily hide or include pages.
 The projects file is called when the page loads and when the screen resizes while the rwc file is called when the RWC page is loaded in.

+# Contact

+If any issues are found or if you have any questions on how I code you can contact me at rafael.r.labbe@gmail.com